 Skip to content

-How to Cope With Stress to Relieve Your Anxiety
+How to Cope With Stress to Relieve Anxiety

 woman biting her pencil because she feels so much stress and anxiety trying to learn how to cope with stress to relieve anxiety

 • Exercise is key.
-A healthy, active body copes with stress better.
-Not to mention that exercise also produces feel-good endorphins.
+A healthy, active body copes with stress better, and exercise also produces feel-good endorphins.

 • Get outside!
 Your cortisol (stress hormone) level is lower when you are outdoors (1)

-• Add some meditation, deep breathing, or yoga to your day, even if it’s only for 5 minutes.
+• Add meditation, deep breathing, or yoga to your day, even for only 5 minutes.
 Five is better than zero!

 • Change your mindset.
 Your perception is your reality.
 How you perceive a stressful situation affects your body’s response to it.
 A simple mental shift helps your nervous system to remain in a calm, therapeutic state.
 Look at a challenge as an opportunity to grow and learn rather than a monumental problem or setback.

 • Find ways to be helpful.
-Volunteering to help others keeps your mind occupied, prevents ruminating over the situation, gives you the satisfaction of making someone else’s life better, and makes time pass more quickly.
+Volunteering to help others keeps your mind occupied, prevents ruminating over the situation, gives you the satisfaction of improving someone else’s life, and makes time pass more quickly.

-• Don’t over commit.
+• Don’t overcommit.
 If your ability to cope is compromised, maybe you have too many responsibilities.
-Take a close look at your commitments and think of how you can eliminate any unnecessary demands.
+Take a close look at your commitments and consider how you can eliminate any unnecessary demands.
 Remember that the goal is to rest, relax, and restore your nervous system.

 • Make time for the activities you enjoy.
 What do you love to do?
 Read a good book, take a relaxing bath, or do some tai chi, meditation, or yoga.

-Long term stress depletes vital vitamins and minerals for your adrenal glands and your HPA axis.
-Restoring these sometimes works wonders to restore resiliency and coping skills.
+Long-term stress depletes vital vitamins and minerals for your adrenal glands and HPA axis.
+Restoring these can sometimes work wonders to regain resiliency, relieve anxiety and enhance coping skills.

 Eat a balanced diet

-For the HPA axis to function correctly, it needs lots of vitamin C, vitamin B5, B6, magnesium, and zinc.
+For the HPA axis to function correctly, it needs lots of vitamin C, vitamins B5 and B6, magnesium, and zinc.
 A healthy intake of these vitamins and minerals helps your coping glands do their job effectively.

-The best foods for these vitamins and minerals are dark, green leafy vegetables like spinach, kale, Swiss chard, rapini, and spring mix salad greens.
-Incorporate plenty of these every day, along with protein, healthy fats, and a variety of fruit and vegetables.
+Dark, green, leafy vegetables like spinach, kale, Swiss chard, rapini, and spring mix salad greens are the best foods for these vitamins and minerals.
+Incorporate plenty of these daily, along with protein, healthy fats, and various fruits and vegetables.

 Consider supplements

-Certain herbs are suitable for your HPA axis and help your body handle stress more efficiently.
+Certain herbs suit your HPA axis and help your body handle stress more efficiently.
 These are called adaptogens—one of the most common adaptogens is ginseng.
 I don’t often recommend this one for anxious people, as it can be too stimulating.

 Adaptogens that I often use are Schisandra, Centella, Rhodiola, Ashwagandha, Astragalus and Holy Basil.

-Focusing on a healthy lifestyle, eliminating stress (where possible), exercising daily, eating a balanced diet, and making time to find joy and peace, will all help you to cope more effectively with the everyday stressors life throws your way.
+Focusing on a healthy lifestyle, eliminating stress (where possible), exercising daily, eating a balanced diet, and finding joy and peace will all help you relieve anxiety and cope more effectively with the everyday stressors life throws your way.

 Authored by Dr. Pamela Frank, BSc(Hons), ND